HRTCloudDemo/HRTCloudDemo.github.io/_labs/002/index.markdown

     ![](stage-deploy.png)

+1. You will need a 'Platform API Key' in the next step.
+To generate one, you can either use the command line interface like `ibmcloud iam api-key-create myapikey` or generate one in the Browser under "Manage -> Security -> Platform API Keys".
+Store the key away as it will not be visible after you closed the pop-up window.

 1. Make sure you select your organization and the desired stage (e.g. "dev").
 If there is no space or org selectable, try changing the region selector. **Be sure** to also clear out the _Application Name_ field and also remove the _${CF_APP}_ variable.
 This ensures that the name from the _manifest.yml_ is used:

     ![](org-space.png)